 - Analysis & Design of Research Studies

-Students take a total of five modules, one from each timetable slot (Slot 1, Slot 2 etc.).
-Some modules can be taken only after consultation with the Programme Director.
+Students take a total of five study modules, one from each timetable slot (C1, C2, D1, D2, E).
+The list below shows recommended or compulsory modules.
+There are other optional modules which may be taken only after consultation with the Programme Director.

 - Molecular Biology & Recombinant DNA Techniques

 - Vector Sampling, Identification & Incrimination

 - Advanced Diagnostic Parasitology